English Trifle

 I have warm memories of Christmases spent in England.
 We’d drive up from London for a few days to my friend’s family home in North Yorkshire.
 The dining room was large enough to hold one long table which sat 24 family members and one far-from home expat-Californian.

-Mom made a few changes.
+She made a few changes.
 Instead of using a store bought pound cake, she made a gluten-free almond pound cake, (my favorite flavor!) sprinkled with a combination of Amaretto (more almond flavor!) and Marsala.
+Homemade custard isn’t very difficult and is far tastier!
 It’s definitely the best Christmas trifle recipe we’ve had yet!

 How to Make English Christmas Trifle